Fair Transit Stop Placement: A Clustering Perspective and Beyond: Transit Stop Placement Meets Clustering

-\begin{remark} When allowing for arbitrary transit cost functions $d'(\cdot)$, no clustering algorithm can achieve a constant-factor approximation with respect to JR. To see this, recall the example in the proof of \Cref{prop:clustering_impossibility} and additionally define $d'(y_1,y_2)=H > 0$ and $d'(\tau_1,\tau_2)=0$.
-For the deviation coalition $\{1,2,3,4\}$, as $d'(y_1,y_2)=H$ tends to infinity, it follows immediately that for every agent $i \in S$, we have $\frac{c_i(Y)}{c_i(T)} \to \infty$, which implies arbitrarily bad approximation. \end{remark}
+\begin{remark} When allowing for arbitrary transit cost functions $d'(\cdot)$, no clustering algorithm has a constant-factor approximation with respect to JR. To see this, recall the example in the proof of \Cref{prop:clustering_impossibility} and additionally define $d'(y_1,y_2)=H > 0$ and $d'(\tau_1,\tau_2)=0$.
+For the deviation coalition $S$, as $d'(y_1,y_2)=H$ tends to infinity, it follows immediately that for every agent $i \in S$, we have $\frac{c_i(Y)}{c_i(T)} \to \infty$, which implies that the approximation to JR attained by \GCT is unbounded under arbitrary transit cost functions. \end{remark}